 Canned beans work great in this dish.
 I found a new blend of kidney and pintos to try, but sometimes I add navy beans, black beans and whatever else I can find with the word ‘bean’ in it.

-The smoky flavor of this chili makes it taste like it was cooked over a campfire for hours.
+The smoky flavor of this chili will get you hook, line and sinker.
 The secret ingredient is liquid smoke, which is flavoring that tastes just like it sounds!

 You’ll love, love, love the way this recipe is created in one pot and how easy cleanup can be.
 If you’re in a hurry, I’m sure you can make it in your Instant Pot, but I’m a lover of my cast iron dutch oven (ad) and low and slow cooking.